 We all collect stuff in our bodies, as we age this stuff can cause inflammation and swelling of the soft tissues in your mouth – the tongue, throat and soft palate.
-You also loose muscle tone with age, which allows the muscles in the throat to collapse.
-Bone growths can also occur in the mouth that restricts space for the tongue just like trying to park your car in the over stuffed garage.
+You also lose muscle tone with age, which allows the muscles in the throat to collapse.
+Bone growths can also occur in the mouth that restricts space for the tongue just like trying to park your car in the overstuffed garage.

 So just as we wouldn’t leave our garage door open we don’t walk around with our tongue hanging out, no we have to force our tongue back into our mouth to tuck it away and look normal.
 So now your car is jammed up against your stuff and you are blocked up.
 That’s what’s happening in your mouth and you can live without noticing this until it gets so bad you have to take action.

 If you already had an issue with there not being enough tongue space or limited airway due to poor facial and jaw growth then these processes of muscle collapse and inflammation quickly become a serious and potentially life-threatening issue.

 What does this mean – it means your airway gets blocked or obstructed when you lie down and this interferes with your sleep.
 Proper sleep and sleep quality is a major key for your body being able to rest, regenerate and repair itself from the stressors of the day.
 Lack of sleep is a killer.
 Lack of sleep or proper deep sleep leads to inflammation.

 If your airway blocks during your sleep at best you will snore and at worst it will fully obstruct, which is like being strangled or suffocated over and overnight after night 100’s or 1000’s of times for up to a minute or more each time.
 As you can imagine that’s not going to be doing you any good as you gasp and choke for breath.